2026 Fan Tai Sui: 5 Home Mistakes to Avoid in the Fire Horse Year

 Mistake 5: trying to fix the whole house at once

-When people feel yearly pressure, they often respond with an all-house overhaul.
-They move furniture, buy too many objects, change colors in several rooms, and lose the thread of what mattered.
+When people feel yearly pressure, the instinct is to overhaul everything — move furniture, buy a bunch of objects, change colors in several rooms.
+Then they lose track of what actually mattered.

 For most homes, the right priority order is: